 Shaam ko kaam pe?
 Yeh kaisa kaam hai madam?
-(To work in the evening!
+(Off to work in the evening?
 What kind of work is that?)

 As my wife struggled to answer her questions, the maid stopped asking, probably out of sympathy.
-The tone of her voice clearly spelt out her intention, she disbelieved every word my wife had said.
+The tone of her voice clearly spelt out what she was thinking — she disbelieved every word my wife had said.
 The maid was convinced that I had lost my job, and being a stay-at-home dad was the cover-up I had chosen.

 Related Reading: How To Keep Relationship Alive After A Baby?